 - The physically demanding work of many construction tasks push workers beyond their bodies’ natural capacity, damaging soft tissues, muscles, and tendons.
 Over time, that can lead to chronic pain and lifelong problems, including limiting the ability to work.

 “Your employees are your most valuable resource and occupational health professionals play a critical role in assessing risk and keeping them healthy and safe,” said Lindsay Cook, CIH, CSP, President of the AIHA Board of Directors.
 “Occupational health policies and procedures make smart business sense.”

-Occupational health professionals (industrial hygienists) can evaluate exposures to help determine if you need to be concerned about exposures to health risks, including noise and air contaminants such as welding fumes or solvent vapor.
+Occupational and environmental health professionals (industrial hygienists) can evaluate exposures to help determine if you need to be concerned about exposures to health risks, including noise and air contaminants such as welding fumes or solvent vapor.
 They can assess exposure to harmful chemical, biological, physical, and ergonomic hazards, advise on training and the use of personal protective equipment, and provide practical recommendations to reduce exposure to construction health risks.